Madhosinghana: Geography

 It is located between Sirsa and Ellenabad.
 A Model Town is nearby.
-It is laid out in a square..
+It is laid out in a square.

 Religion

 Madhosinghana has a Sri Patshahi Dasvin Sahib Gurudwara worship area.
 It is said that the 10th Sikh Guru, Guru Gobind Singh, once stopped there to quench his thirst while fighting.

 A large, ancient temple of Lord Shiva is located in the middle of the village, near a lake.
 It is quite popular in the surrounding region.

 The village has one mosque.
 During the Partition of India, the people of Madhosinghana gave shelter to Muslim families in their houses.
-The religious harmony in the village is such that the village Hindus give donations to honor the Gurudwara and the Masjid (Mosque), and the Muslims donate in the honor of the Gaushala.
+The religious harmony in the village is such that the village Hindus give donations to honor the Gurudwara and the mosque, and the Muslims donate in the honor of the Gaushala.